Khmu people: Geographic distribution

 The Khmu were the indigenous inhabitants of northern Laos.
 It is generally believed the Khmu once inhabited a much larger area.
 After the influx of Thai/Lao peoples into the lowlands of Southeast Asia, the Khmu were forced to higher ground (Lao Theung), above the rice-growing lowland Lao and below the Hmong/Mien groups (Lao Sung) that inhabit the highest regions, where they practiced swidden agriculture.
-There are more than 568,000 Khmu around the world, with populations of 500,000 in Laos, 73,000 in Vietnam, 10,000 in Thailand, 10,000 in China, and an estimated 8,000-10,000 in the United States.
+There are more than 568,000 Khmu around the world, with populations of 500,000 in Laos, 73,000 in Central Highlands of Vietnam, 10,000 in Thailand, 10,000 in China, and an estimated 20,000 in the United States.

-The Khmu of Laos reside mainly in the North, ranging across 10 provinces.
+The Khmu (Kobru) of Laos reside mainly in the North, ranging across 10 provinces.
 The Khmu form the largest ethnic group, outnumbering even the Lao, in five Northern provinces (Luang Prabang, Phongsaly, Oudomxay, Bokeo and Luangnamtha Provinces).
 The Khmu of Thailand are clustered in Nan Province near the Thailand-Laos border.

 Most Khmu villages are isolated, and only slowly receiving electricity.
 In many areas the Khmu live alongside the Hmong and other regional minority ethnic groups.
 The Khmu in the United States originated as refugees from the Vietnam War.
 Most of these refugees settled in California, which is home to both the Khmu National Federation, Inc., and the Khmu Catholic National Center.

 Many of the Khmu in Thailand have arrived recently from Laos and Vietnam, also as refugees from the Vietnam War and subsequent communist governments, although cross-border migrations into Thailand's Nan, Phayao and Chiang Rai provinces for new farm land and work in the teak industry began as much as 200 years ago.